SkylineCommunications/dataminer-docs/connector-help/connector_help/Sencore MRD-3187x.md

 - **SNMP Setting**: Allows you to enable or disable the fan error trap and to set the community strings.

-- **SNMP Tables**:Displays the Read Only Communication Table and Read Write Communication Table.
+- **SNMP Tables**: Displays the Read Only Communication Table and Read Write Communication Table.

 - **Genlock**: Allows you to set the Genlock format.